umich-brcf-bioinf/workshop-reproducible-computing/source/Module08-advanced-snakemake.md

 </style>

 By the end of this module, we will:
-* Specify transformation parameters and log files in Snakemake rules
 * Call a shell script from a Snakefile
 * Understand how to fine-tune resource allocations like CPUs, memory, time
 * Understand how to use conda/singularity in workflows